 Different Like Me: My Book of Autism Heroes (Jessica Kingsley Publishers, 2005)

 Jennifer Elder’s classic book “Different Like Me: My Book of Autism Heroes” tells the stories of a wide variety of accomplished and inspiring historical figures – scientists, authors, artists, intellectual giants – all of whom were likely on the autism spectrum.
 Young readers will learn about Albert Einstein, Sir Isaac Newton, Lewis Carroll, and Andy Warhol, to name but a few.

 Everybody is Different (Autism Asperger Publishing Company, 2002)

 As parents know, siblings often have questions about their brothers and sisters on the autism spectrum.
 In “Everybody is Different,” author Fiona Bleach presents common questions and their answers in order to explain autism in easy-to-understand terms.
 The book is wonderfully illustrated, and offers helpful suggestions for family members of all ages.

 Kate Gaynor’s “A Friend Like Simon” serves as a helpful introduction to autism for neuro-typical peers or siblings.
-This is the story about an autistic child who joins a “typical” classroom, only to face a number of challenges.
+This is the story about an autistic child who joins a “typical” classroom and faces a number of challenges.
 Young readers will learn how to be mindful of and patient with their autistic peers, while also learning about the many ways an autistic child can contribute to a friendship and community.

 Florida Frenz, an autistic teenager, wrote this powerful memoir about what it’s like to be on the autism spectrum.
 She documents everything from how to handle peer pressure to what it’s like to have to figure out social cues, read facial expressions, and have to work extra hard to make friends.
 This book is used in a number of classrooms around the country, and a teacher’s guide is also available.